2025 Danmark Rundt

 The 2025 Danmark Rundt (officially PostNord Danmark Rundt 2025 for sponsorship reasons) is the 34th edition of the Danmark Rundt road cycling stage race, which is the part of the 2025 UCI ProSeries.
-It began on the 12th of August in Nexø and will finish on the 16th of August in Silkeborg.
+It began on the 12th of August in Nexø and finished on the 16th of August in Silkeborg.

 Teams

 Four UCI WorldTeams, seven UCI ProTeams, six UCI Continental teams and the Danish national team made up the eighteen teams that participate in the race.